Updated on 21 May 2026

 This is the definition of the project.
 The planning associated with this project could be as follows.

-Each of these tasks can include other subtasks, for example:
+Each of these tasks can include other subtasks, as the following example demonstrates.

-Each planning stage must be associated with costs that must be taken into account when planning and controlling the budget.
+Each planning step should be associated with costs that should be considered when planning and controlling the budget.

-It will be necessary to estimate, for example, how many hours it will take to reserve a space for the press conference (calls, visits, etc.), but also what the hourly cost of the person who will carry out this task is.
+It will be necessary to estimate, for example, how many hours it will take to reserve a space for the press conference (calls, visits, etc.), but also what the hourly cost of the person who carries out this task is.

 All the needs and tasks associated with the project require adapted resources.

-This process of identifying the requirements for the project (the demand) and aligning them with the resources needed to meet the project objectives (the supply) is known as resource capacity planning.
+This process of identifying needs for delivery (demand) and aligning with adequate resources to the project's objectives (supply) is capacity planning.

 Resource Offer

-Adequacy is based on the criteria of skills, availability and motivation of people.
+The adequacy of resources is determined by the criteria of skills, availability and motivation of people.

 Additional complexity arises when an organization manages multiple projects in parallel.
 It will then be a question of planning this approach by intelligently distributing human resources.